genistat-ag/handbook/values.md

 # Values

-## We are kind
+## We care

-We are kind to our clients and partners.
+We care about our clients and partners.
-But more importantly, we are kind to our colleagues and to ourselves.
-Being kind allows everybody to feel at ease and do their best work.
-It's also more fun.

-We are kind, but not weak.
-We don't avoid conflict but make it about the cause and not the person.
+We care about the well-being of our colleagues and our own.

 ## We are straightforward